chuckvalenza/swordfighter/README.md

 - [ ] Walking sound on player movement
 - [ ] Walking sound on enemy movement
-- [ ] Wooshing sound on slash through air
+- [ ] Whooshing sound on slash through air
 - [ ] Slicing sound on slash through enemy
 - [ ] Different sound dependent on rigid the attack makes contact with